nickmarquis/LogMeInAssignment/README.md

 This is an interview assignment for LogMeIn

 ## Description
 The TCP server read a SIP registrations file and store it in memory.
-Then the server listen to any address (IPV4 and IPV6) on the port 8888.
+Then the server listen for a connection on any address (IPV4 and IPV6) on the port 8888.
 The server can handle multiple socket connections.

 Then a client can connect and request a SIP registration by sending an address of records.